qlassiqa/qWorkflow/documentation/Documentation.md

 }
 ```

-####15. to_xml(listofrecords)
+####15. to\_xml(listofrecords)
 Convert a list of records into XML format.
-Passing an empty string or `missing value` as the parameter will make the method use the class' internal cache results as the list of records (this is built using the `get_result` method).
+Passing an empty string or `missing value` as the parameter will make the method use the class' internal cache results as the list of records (this is built using the `add_result` method).

 *Example:*
 ```
-get_result of wf without isValid given theUid:"alfred", theArg:"alfredapp", theTitle:"Alfred", theAutocomplete:"Alfred", theSubtitle:"/Applications/Alfred.app", theIcon:"fileicon:/Applications/Alfred 2.app", theType:"Alfredapp"
+add_result of wf without isValid given theUid:"alfred", theArg:"alfredapp", theTitle:"Alfred", theAutocomplete:"Alfred", theSubtitle:"/Applications/Alfred.app", theIcon:"fileicon:/Applications/Alfred 2.app", theType:"Alfredapp"

-get_result of wf with isValid given theUid:"r9996", theArg:5, theTitle:"Alfred", theSubtitle:"", theAutocomplete:missing value, theIcon:"icon.png", theType:missing value
+add_result of wf with isValid given theUid:"r9996", theArg:5, theTitle:"Alfred", theSubtitle:"", theAutocomplete:missing value, theIcon:"icon.png", theType:missing value

 wf's to_xml("")
 ```